Collaborative-IoT/.github/profile/README.md

 Want to self host?
 Check the documentation for detailed instructions.

-The repositories in this organization are named after the 12 knights of the round table.
+The repositories in this organization are named after the 12 knights of the round table to signify collaboration.

 This project started as a fork of the [DogeHouse Project](https://github.com/benawad/dogehouse) for the frontend features.
 It is no longer associated with the original project at all!